ghiculescu/jekyll-table-of-contents/README.md

     extensions: [with_toc_data]
 ```

-Note: If you use rdiscount, you use the specific version with the related option in order to generate the TOC:
+Note: If you use rdiscount, enable the following option in order to generate the TOC:
 ```yaml
 markdown: rdiscount
 rdiscount: